 You will be responsible for placing in eye drops for about one week after the procedure.
 Your eyes may take approximately 1-2 weeks to fully heal in which during this time-frame we do want you to avoid hot tubs, swimming pools, saunas, contact sports, and dirty or dusty environments.

 LASIK is an extremely safe procedure, in fact, we utilize this technology on individuals serving our country in the military.
-There are risks to the procedure, including, but not limited to decrease in vision, infection, and corneal swelling.
+There are risks to the procedure, including, but not limited to a decrease in vision, infection, and corneal swelling.
 Though these risks are extremely low, they can occur.

 Dr. Shapiro and A&S employee Veronica are all thumbs up after her successful LASIK procedure.